openstack/blazar-dashboard/README.rst

 Features
 --------

-The following features are currently supported:

-* Show a list of leases
-* Show details of a lease
-* Update a lease
-* Delete lease(s)
+See doc/source/index.rst

 Enabling in DevStack
 --------------------

-* Not yet supported
+Not yet supported

 Manual Installation
 -------------------